chromaui/chromatic-docs/ci.md

 - uses: chromaui/action@v1
   with:
     token: ${{ secrets.GITHUB_TOKEN }}
-    appCode: ${{ secrets.CHROMATIC_APP_CODE }}
+    projectToken: ${{ secrets.CHROMATIC_PROJECT_TOKEN }}
 ```

 You'll need to configure secrets in the settings tab at `https://github.com/{YOUR_ORGANSATION}/{YOUR_REPOSITORY}/settings/secrets`

 GitHub Actions can run based on any GitHub event, but we recommend to run the workflow containing the Chromatic step on `push` event.
 The action will work on `pull-request` events too, although [it comes with some caveats](https://docs.chromatic.com/ci#pull-request-builds).
 All other events will not work.

-For external PRs (PRs from forks of your repo) to receive the Chromatic appCode, you'll have to make the appCode public by placing it in your `package.json`.
+For external PRs (PRs from forks of your repo) to receive the Chromatic projectToken, you'll have to make the projectToken public by placing it in your `package.json`.
 Alternatively, you could disable Chromatic on external PRs or duplicate external PRs inside your repository.

 </details>